optimuscoprime/battlecode2014/README.md

 INSTALLATION
 ============

-Install Battlecode package (e.g. on OSX it installs to /Applications/Battlecode2014)
+Install Battlecode package (e.g. on OSX it installs to /Applications/Battlecode2014 by default)

-Clone Github repo into Battlecode install dir e.g. on OSX:
+Clone Github repo into your Battlecode install dir e.g. on OSX:

 ```
 git clone git@github.com:optimuscoprime/battlecode2014.git /Applications/Battlecode2014
 ```

+The maps directory and teams directory are tracked in Git.
+So is the testbed directory.

+.
+.
+.
+.
+.
+.
+.
+.
+.

 TODO DOUBLE CHECK OLD STUFF
 =========